Are you wondering if YouTube ads are right for your business? How do YouTube Ads Work?

 - YouTube Search: YouTube Search shows your ads in the search results alongside organic content.
 This option is available exclusively to advertisers using the Discovery format.

-- YouTube Videos: YouTube Videos shows video ads on the YouTube homepage, watch and channel pages.
+- YouTube Videos: YouTube Videos show video ads on the YouTube homepage, watch and channel pages.
 YouTube supports any of the ad formats mentioned above.

 - Google Display Network: Try advertising on the display network if you’d like to take your video strategy outside of the YouTube platform.
 GDN supports in-stream, video discovery, and bumper ads, and promotes your website across a range of partner websites.